 - Place egg yolk, garlic, lemon juice, mustard and salt in the food processor.
 Turn on and let run until garlic is broken up, about 15 seconds.
 The key to a good emulsion is to start very slow.
 Most food processors have a hole in the round insert for the processor lid.
 This is to help create a slow, small stream of oil, when you pour the oil through this part of the lid.

 - Turn on the processor and begin pouring in 1 to 3 tablespoons at a time of oil through the hole in the lid, until you can see the mixture begin to gel, or bind together.
 Take your time here.
 If the emulsification doesn’t happen at the beginning, the mixture will just be runny no matter how much you run the processor.
 Once you see the “mayo” forming, go ahead and pour the oil in a little faster.
 The hole will keep the oil flowing in a steady stream.

 - My aioli tends to emulsify so well that the mixture is super thick half way through adding the oil.
-I then stop the oil and add a little warm water, about 2 to 3 tablespoons, and turn on the processor again.
+I then stop the oil and add a little warm water, about 2 tablespoons, and turn on the processor again.
 The aioli then thins a bit and looks like the consistency of regular mayo.

 - Once all the oil is in, taste the aioli and see if you want to add any more lemon or salt.